Mini Track Loaders That Are the Smart Choice for Working in Confined Areas

 Today, the Bobcat product line includes the MT55 and the MT85.
 MT85 mini track loaders provide a 54 percent increase in rated operating capacity and a 14 percent increase in lift height to help customers accomplish more work and replace tasks previously done by hand with wheelbarrows and shovels.
 The MT85 mini track loader is configured with two ISO joystick controls for enhanced operator comfort and convenience.
 The ergonomic controls help change travel speed and direction with the flick of a wrist.

-A rubber track undercarriage distributes the loader’s weight, reducing ground pressure and minimizing damage to lawns and other established surfaces.
+A rubber-track undercarriage distributes the loader’s weight, reducing ground pressure and minimizing damage to lawns and other established surfaces.
 Less ground disturbance means fewer repairs, happier customers and improved profitability.
-With solid traction in wet, muddy and sandy conditions, the machines can keep crews working when they might otherwise be waiting.
+With solid traction in wet, muddy and sandy conditions, these machines can keep crews working when they might otherwise be waiting.

 Advice to Buyers

 “Consider purchasing or renting attachments for use with mini track loaders to replace work previously done by hand,” says Chris Austinson, mini track loader product specialist with Bobcat.
 “An attachment may pay for itself after only a few projects because of increased productivity, such as trenching for irrigation, digging holes with an auger for landscaping tasks or demolishing concrete with a breaker.”